 11Buy a More Efficient Water Heater

 Tank hot water heaters last 15 years on average.
 If yours is coming to the end of its life, consider replacing it with a more efficient model.
 Tankless hot water heaters and solar hot water heaters cost considerably less to run.
-We installed a tankless hot water heater in our house several years ago, and in addition to the cost savings, we love that we have an endless supply of hot water.
+In addition to the cost savings, you'll love that tankless hot water heaters have an endless supply of hot water.

 11 Ways to Save on Your Water Heating Bill